-When you open this document, see the attachment at the bottom of this article, you will see a list of First Names and Last Names in columns A and B.
+When you open the attachment at the bottom of this article, you will see a list of First Names and Last Names in columns A and B.

-2. Then click on cell C2 (just below your "Full Name” column header).
+2. Then click on cell C2 just below the “Full Name” column header.

 3. With the cell C2 selected, click in the formula (fx) bar.
-Type an equals sign “=”.
+Type an equal sign “=”.

-5. Then type an ampersand (the “and” symbol that looks like &).
+5. Type an ampersand (the “and” symbol that looks like &).

-7. Hit "Enter" on your keyboard to apply this concatenation formula.
+7. Click Enter or Return on your keyboard to apply this concatenation formula.

 You should see a Full Name in cell C2 that reads “AndrewKaufman”.

-2. With the cell C2 selected, click in the formula (fx) bar.
-Type an equals sign "=" to start a new formula.
+1. With the cell C2 selected, click in the formula (fx) bar after the first ampersand (&).

-Nope.
-Let's apply this formula to all of the rows so we don't have to type it again.
-This will be a huge time-saver.
+We'll apply this formula to all of the rows so we don't have to type it again which will be a huge time-saver.

-Click on C2 (where your formula lives) and copy it.
-Select all the rows in that column below and then paste the formula.
+Click on C2—the cell that says “Andrew Kaufman”— and copy it.
+Select all the rows below C2 in column C and paste the formula.

 You have successfully used concatenation to manipulate the data in your spreadsheet.
 Next, we need to put your information in a Builder template.

 The concatenated data is full of formulas with equals signs and ampersands in it.
-We need to copy and paste a special way so the data comes over as text.
+Because of this, we need to paste a special way so the data comes over as text.

 Finish filling out the Builder template, and then import your custom list data.
 If you are using concatenation in a schedule template, this support article has more information about importing schedule templates.